fbpx

 Image: Jorn Vangoidtsenhoven

-Each year, Sublette Pronghorn make an incredible migration from their summer habitat near Grand Teton National Park to their winter range in the Green River Basin — a journey that includes the world-renowned ‘Path of the Pronghorn.’
-These animals rely on migration to find food, give birth to their young, and escape the harshness of winter.
+Each year, Sublette Pronghorn make an incredible migration from their summer habitat as far north as Grand Teton National Park to their winter ranges in the Green River Basin — a journey that includes the world-renowned ‘Path of the Pronghorn.’
+These animals rely on migration to find food, give birth to their young, and escape harsh winter conditions.
 It’s a grueling journey filled with obstacles.
-Some pronghorn travel as far as 200 miles and encounter dangerous highway crossings, fences that don’t allow for easy passage, and development, among other challenges.
+Some pronghorn travel as far as 165 miles, encountering dangerous highway crossings, fences that impede passage, and human development, among other challenges.

 Formal designation of the Sublette Pronghorn migration corridor would ease the journey for these resilient travelers.
 Read on to find out how!

+IMPERMEABLE FENCES STOPPING PRONGHORN IN THEIR TRACKS.
 Although pronghorn have the ability to jump, they most often duck under fences — if the bottom wire is high enough.
 If it’s not, pronghorn will travel many miles along fencelines, expending precious energy while they scout for a way through.
-Designation of the Sublette Pronghorn migration corridor would prioritize conversion of fences to be wildlife-friendly in areas where pronghorn travel, allowing them to continue their journey and conserve energy.
+Designating the Sublette Pronghorn migration corridor would prioritize funding for fence conversion and modification projects in areas where pronghorn travel, helping them conserve energy and complete their journey more easily.

-Pronghorn depend on healthy sagebrush habitat, but invasive weeds such as cheatgrass often outcompete native plants.
+INFESTATIONS OF INVASIVE WEEDS.
+Pronghorn depend on healthy sagebrush habitat, but invasive weeds such as cheatgrass often outcompete native plants, leading to hotter, bigger, more frequent wildfires that degrade habitat further.
 When traveling through rangelands with infestations of invasive species, pronghorn may struggle to find the varied and nutritious forage required to sustain their migration.
-Formally recognizing this corridor would prioritize ranches where animals travel for funding to maintain healthy habitat and control weeds.
+Designating this corridor would prioritize funding for habitat restoration and weed control on properties that overlap the herd’s migratory pathway.

+RISKY ROAD CROSSINGS.
 In Wyoming, an average of 593 vehicle collisions with pronghorn occur each year.
-Formally recognizing the corridor could better prioritize roadway management that takes the needs of pronghorn into account, including reduced speed limits and appropriate signage in zones of heavy pronghorn traffic.
+Wyoming has done a lot of work to improve highway safety for people and wildlife in the past fifteen years, but designating the corridor could help open up funding streams and prioritize roadway management that takes the needs of pronghorn into account, including reduced speed limits and appropriate signage in zones of heavy pronghorn traffic.
 A win for migrating pronghorn—and for motorists!

 Image: Scott Copeland